ptwz/bedscale/README.md

 Python Code
 -----------
 The python code needs some initialization in order to work properly.
+You will have to tell it the peoples weight is is supposed to log.
+Everyone not in the people shelve will not be monitored and their weight discarded.

 <code>$ python</code>